 Always make sure that you hold the lens face and camera system parallel to the subject you want to focus on.

 If you position it at an angle, then the focal plane shifts to that angle, especially at a lower f-number.
 So, you will definitely make some mistakes initially when you start using this lens.

 These photography mistakes are actually good for you, provided you learn from them.
-Thus, it helps to improve your photography skills.
+It helps to improve your photography skills.

 7. Capture Macro Shots

 But, you are getting a macro lens feature for just $10.
-Just make sure that the thread size of the reversal ring matches with the Nifty fifty lens thread size.
+Just make sure that the thread size of the reversal ring matches the nifty fifty lens thread size.

 8. Ease of Use

 It is lightweight and not bulky since it is made of plastic.
 So, you can easily carry it in your camera bag.

 If you are into travel photography, then you would be very comfortable using the nifty fifty.